dotfinally/finallyreact/README.md

 ## Documentation

 You can find examples of all component, design, and utility elements on the [FinallyReact website](https://finallyreact.com).

+## To use in your project

+- `npm install finallyreact`
+- (optional) create a config file in the root of your project (see below)
+- (optional) use PurgeCSS to reduce the size of the CSS bundle (see below)

 ### Config (optional)